cedadev/cis/doc/index.rst

 ..
-JASMIN Community Inter-comparrison Suite documentation master file, created by sphinx-quickstart on Tue Mar 25 10:10:43 2014.
+Community Inter-comparrison Suite documentation master file, created by sphinx-quickstart on Tue Mar 25 10:10:43 2014.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to JASMIN Community Inter-comparison Suite's documentation!
+Welcome to Community Inter-comparison Suite's documentation!
 ====================================================================

 Contents: